dewert99/rust-horn-belt/README.md

 # RustHornBelt COQ DEVELOPMENT

-This is the Coq development for "RustHornBelt: A Semantic Foundation for Functional Verification of Rust Programs with Unsafe Code".
+This is the Coq development for "TODO_THESIS_TITLE".

 ## Prerequisites

 This version is known to compile with:

-- Coq 8.15.0
+- Coq 8.15.2
 - A development version of [Iris](https://gitlab.mpi-sws.org/iris/iris)
   (the version `dev.2022-04-12.0.a3bed7ea`)